 “There is no requirement for urgent care centers to be accredited by the UCAOA, but we undertook it as a means of ensuring that we consistently provide the highest possible level of care and experience to our patients,” said Stan Blaylock, President and CEO of Physicians Immediate Care.
 “Our Accreditation means that we have met all of the UCAOA’s established standards and criteria, and it puts us in a very small group of top tier urgent care companies.”

 Many urgent cares are certified, but few receive Accreditation status from UCAOA, reflecting months of due diligence across eight key areas of performance.
 Of the approximately 9,000 urgent care centers in the US, only a small percentage achieve accreditation.
-In fact, in our current states of Illinois, Indiana, and Nebraska, there are only six other urgent care centers that have qualified for this honor.
+In fact, in our current states of Illinois and Indiana, there are only six other urgent care centers that have qualified for this honor.

 Excellence in 8 Areas

 The UCAOA Accreditation means that Physicians Immediate Care demonstrates that it has met nationally standardized criteria to provide high-level care and achieved excellence in the following areas:

 The UCAOA represents the largest membership of urgent care centers and the multi-disciplinary individuals working with and for the urgent care industry in the United States.
 UCAOA offers the only existing urgent care accreditation that not only recognizes the more traditional processes associated with quality and safety, but also the scope of services provided.